 NoBleme is more than just a domain name or a website, it is also a "framework", a set of development tools which make the creation of new components for the website much quicker than if they were created from scratch for a new platform.
 With this in mind, it made more sense to develop the 21st century compendium as a part of NoBleme rather than as a separate website.

 As this whole platform is the work of one single person with limited time and energy to invest in the project, going with the quicker solution simply made more sense.
-Hopefully it will not affect your experience of browsing the 21st century compendium in any negative way.
+It should not affect your experience of browsing the 21st century compendium in any way.

 NoBleme is an Internet community which has continuously existed since 2005.
 You can find out more about its history, its purpose, and its goals on the what is NoBleme? page.